-- Student STEM Experiences: Supporting STEM learning experiences for K-14 students by providing connections to STEM professionals in the classroom and in the field, equipment and resources for carrying out STEM-related activities, and opportunities to showcase student-created designs and STEM projects by participating in student challenges; - 2.
-Networking: Creating a STEM network of resources, programs, and professionals to support STEM learning for K-14 students, including a website which will serve as a clearinghouse or conduit for connecting business and community resources with educators, parents and students. - 3.
+- STEM Experiences: Supporting STEM learning experiences for students and youth by providing connections to STEM professionals in the classroom and in the field, equipment and resources for carrying out STEM-related activities, and opportunities to showcase student-created designs and STEM projects by participating in student challenges; - 2.
+Networking: Creating a STEM network of resources, programs, and professionals to support STEM learning for students, including a website which serves as a clearinghouse or conduit for connecting business and community resources with educators, parents and students. - 3.
 Professional Development: Facilitating Professional Development (PD) for teachers and partners in effective instructional practices focusing on inquiry, STEM integration, and Project Based Learning (PBL) while meeting the Next Generation Science Standards (NGSS) and Common Core State Standards (CCSS);